- Insulation and wall thickness

 Vapour barriers prevent water vapour inside a building from slowly permeating into the thickness of the structure where it might cool down below its dew pointWarm air contains (invisible) water vapour.
 If you cool the air down you will reach a point where this vapour turns to liquid water.
 This is called the dew point. and condense out, forming damp areas.
 It is important to design and fit vapour barriers or vapour checks correctly otherwise considerable damage can result especially if the dampness forms in moisture prone insulation or around timber.
 The insulation might get degraded and the timber might rot.

 This applies to all the external surfaces such as walls, ceilings and floors.
-The Building Regulations (part CC – Site preparation and resistance to contaminants and moisture. see more on part C pages 28 – 40) cover the risk of condensation and building professionals use software to predict the risk and design against it.
+The Building Regulations (part CThe Approved documents, (England) part C, deals with Site preparation and resistance to contaminants (C1) and Resistance to Moisture (C2) pages 28 – 40) cover the risk of condensation and building professionals use software to predict the risk and design against it.

 Vapour barriers and air tightness should not be confused.
 No matter how well designed a vapour barrier might be it will not prevent condensation forming in an air leaky building fabric.
 The escaping warm air will carry moisture with it which will condense out when it gets below its dew point.
 See Air Tightness